 In an interview with onMSFT, the producer John Mamais from CDPR told the outlet that as much as they would like to do something with VR, "it's not viable yet."

 Allegedly the platform is very "experimental and niche", meaning that it isn't a great fit for the hotly-anticipated RPG.

 “We tried.
 We were thinking about VR but, yeah, we’re not doing anything with VR”.

-Clearly his hands are tied by the PR department at CD Projekt Red HQ.
+Clearly, his hands were tied by the PR department at CD Projekt Red HQ.

 However, Mamais hinted that "it'll probably be something like The Witcher", which could mean we see new maps, content, and characters...potentially even experienced in VR.

 We'll have to wait to hear more, but we're certainly excited to see where Cyberpunk 2077 is going.